cabal-club/cable/readme.md

 **request**: A binary payload originating from a particular client.

-**response**: A binary payload, traversing the network from a particular client back to the one who issued an original request.
+**response**: A binary payload, traversing the network from a particular client back to the client who issued the original request.

 **`req_id`**: A unique 32-bit number that uniquely identifies a request traversing in the network, and any corresponding responses.